dhall-lang/dhall-lang/standard/beta-normalization.md

     t₀.x ⇥ (t₁ ∧ { x = v }).x

-If it is a record literal that doesn't contain the field, select from the left
-operand:

     t₀ ⇥ t₁ ∧ { xs… }   t₁.x ⇥ v
-    ──────────────────────────── ; x ∉ xs
-    t₀.x ⇥ v

-If the left operand is a record literal that doesn't contain the field, select from the right operand.

-    t₀ ⇥ { xs… } ∧ t₁   t₁.x ⇥ v
     ──────────────────────────── ; x ∉ xs
     t₀.x ⇥ v